barbw1re/KLib/README.md

 The `Read()` and `Write()` functions should be pretty safe (assuming you don't provide a size greater than what your data is pointing to) as the copying will stop once it has reached the specified size or the storage capacity.

-**NOTE**: This means that you can get unexpected results if you change the value of `capacity` - so sensible behaviour is advised.
+**Note**: This means that you can get unexpected results if you change the value of `capacity` - so sensible behaviour is advised.

 If you try to read more than the storage capacity, all additional data will be set to `'\0'`.